Unite the Union: 2021 general secretary election

 In July 2020, McCluskey said he would stand down in 2021, with an early election to select a new general secretary.
 The United Left faction held a primary to decide which candidate to support in the election, considering two assistant general secretaries: Howard Beckett and Steve Turner.
 Beckett has been endorsed by the blog The Skwawkbox and the former general secretary of the Labour Party Jennie Formby.
-Turner was a member of the Trotskyite Militant group in the Labour Party, but remained in Labour when many Militant members left to form the Socialist Party.
+Turner was a member of the Trotskyist Militant group in the Labour Party but remained in Labour when many Militant members left to form the Socialist Party.
 Turner was seen as more willing to work with the Labour leader Keir Starmer, whereas Beckett said that Starmer needed "to be held to account".
 Turner was chosen as United Left's candidate in a ballot, winning by 370 votes to 367.
 Beckett challenged the result, but Turner's victory was upheld after reports into the conduct of the vote were completed.
 Beckett later announced he would still stand as a candidate.
 Sharon Graham declared herself as a candidate from the left of the union without seeking endorsement from United Left.
 A new group, Workers' Unite, is expected to support her on a platform more focused on workplaces than internal Labour Party politics.
 Gerard Coyne, who stood against McCluskey in the 2017 general secretary election, announced his candidacy in January 2021.
 He is a supporter of Labour leader Keir Starmer.

 The election was called in April 2021, with nominations closing in June, voting held in July and the result announced on 26 August.
 The threshold to join the ballot was increased from 50 to around 150 by a combination of an increase in the percentage of branches required to nominate a candidate and a less restrictive definition of what counts as a branch.
 The change was criticised as a "stitch-up" by critics of McCluskey, because it gave more power to union officials who had sole discretion to request nomination packs for newly-created branches.
 The nomination period closed on 7 June, with the numbers of valid nominations being: